 A bill of sale for a car is much more complicated than the receipt you receive at your local supermarket or in most retail stores.
 In most states, a bill of sale for a car must include relatively detailed information, including the:

 This information can make registering the car in the new owner’s name much easier since this is also the information many states require during registration.

 Smarter purchasing decisions

 A bill of sale can also make it easier to make a smarter and more informed decision about the car being purchased.
 While the seller may have provided you with a vehicle history report, you may feel more comfortable carrying out your own check on the vehicle’s history.
 The information included on the bill of sale can be compared against a vehicle history report to ensure that the vehicle history report is accurate.
 Also, you can use the bill of sale to conduct your own inquiries into the vehicle’s history.

 It’s the law

 In some states, getting a bill of sale not only makes practical and financial sense, but it is also the law.
-Additionally, most states also lay out requirements for what information must be included on a bill of sale.
+Additionally, most states also layout requirements for what information must be included on a bill of sale.
 Some states even require that a bill of sale for an automobile be notarized.
-Find out your own state's laws and remember that a bill of sale is not a proof of ownership.
+Find out your own state’s laws and remember that a bill of sale is not proof of ownership.
 For ownership, you will need a title transfer.